 Here's a Wordpress blog entry:

 I will present an all-purpose solution that will print all terms by vocabulary.
-Each vocabulary list will be wrapped in its own HTML element, and I will use the vocabulary name as label for each term list — hence a label you can edit in the Administration Section of your Drupal site.
+Each vocabulary list will be wrapped in its own HTML element, and I will use the vocabulary name as a 'label' for each list — a label you will be able to edit in the Administration Section of your Drupal site.

 Edit template.php to rebuild your $node->taxonomy array...